youngzyx/Survival-Analysis-and-Prediction/README.md

 ## 2. Survival Analysis
 ### 2.1 Movivation

 This project was executed as a part of our internship at UCSF.
-Superduto et all developed a clinical methodology(Diagnosis-specific Graded Prognostic Assessment) to segment patients by the severity of cancer so that they have well-separated survival times and develop an estimated time for each patient.
+Superduto et al developed a clinical methodology(Diagnosis-specific Graded Prognostic Assessment) to segment patients by the severity of cancer so that they have well-separated survival times and develop an estimated time for each patient.
 However, for UCSF patients, we observed the following:

 1) Patients lived far longer than predicted
 2) There was a significant overlap in the patient survival times between the GPA classes.